HaglundA/singlecellworkshop/README.md

-This repository contains materials for the Imperial MSc Genomic Medicine single-cell workshop (May 2023).
+### This repository contains materials for the Imperial MSc Genomic Medicine single-cell workshop (May 2023).

 In this workshop, we will analyse a single-cell dataset published on PBMCs.
+This is a modified tutorial from

 By the end of this tutorial, you should be able to;